m15a/fnldoc/doc/fnldoc/utils/file.md

 (join-paths & paths)
 ```

-Join all `paths` segments, using separator into one path.
+Join all `paths` segments into one path.

 ### Examples